 Addressing these issues could increase and improve Canadian agri-food exports to Canada.
 The U.S. International Trade Commission estimated that the elimination of China’s tariff and non-tariff barriers could increase U.S. agri-food exports by U.S.$ 3.9 billion suggesting a potential increase for Canada of C$ 690 million.

-Last November, Australia concluded its free trade negotiations with China, prompting Canadian business groups to call on the federal government to do the same and expand their already full-plate of ongoing trade talks.
-In June, China and South Korea signed a free trade agreement, the largest bilateral deal for China in terms of trade volume.
+In December 2015, the Australia-China free trade agreement entered into force, prompting Canadian business groups to call on the federal government to do the same and expand their already full-plate of ongoing trade talks.
+In June 2014, China and South Korea signed a free trade agreement, the largest bilateral deal for China in terms of trade volume.
 China’s experience in recent FTAs (New Zealand, Australia, and Chile) suggests that they may be prepared to address tariffs and other trade barriers in some sectors (malt, barley, pulses, beef, and pork).
 If the consensus were that broaching a free trade agreement with China is feasible, it would require a large number of significant and highly sensitive issues be addressed.
 Many of Canada’s agri-food export interests are China’s most sensitive and present significant boundaries to expanding trade.

 Canada-China briefing note: English